- Water tests

 - Help & Services

-Drinking Water Map of the Canton of Zurich
+Zurich Drinking Water Map: Monitoring Water Quality in the Canton of Zurich

-Since 2020, an extended task force has been working on this issue.
-The “Zurich Water Quality Coordination” (KoWaQ.ZH) brings together representatives from the Cantonal Laboratory, AWEL, the Office for Landscape and Nature (ALN), municipalities, and water suppliers.
-Their goal is to permanently secure drinking water quality together.
+Since 2020, an expanded task force has been addressing drinking water protection.
+The initiative “Zurich Water Quality Coordination” (KoWaQ.ZH) brings together experts from the Cantonal Laboratory Zurich, AWEL, the Office for Landscape and Nature (ALN), municipalities, and regional water suppliers.

-One of the coordination group’s main projects is the interactive water map, which provides real-time supply data for both residents and businesses.
+One of the coordination group's major projects is the interactive water quality map, which provides transparent and accessible information about the Zurich drinking water supply in near real time.

 ✔ Heavy metals and pollutants